 Gaelic clan leader

-Clan leader of the powerful MacDonalds from the island of Islay, Angus Óg MacDonald was a valued ally of Robert Bruce.
+Clan leader of the powerful MacDonalds from the Isle of Islay, Angus Óg MacDonald was a valued ally of Robert Bruce.

-He protected Bruce and his men when he was on the run in 1306, and had the power to mobilise large numbers of foot soldiers and fleets of sea-going galleys.
+He protected Bruce and his men when he was on the run in 1306, and had the power to mobilise large numbers of foot soldiers and fleets of sea-faring galleys.

-Bruce and MacDonald had a common enemy in the form of the MacDougall lords of Lorne, who supported Balliol and Comyn’s claim to the throne.
+Bruce and MacDonald had a common enemy in the form of the MacDougall lords of Lorne, who supported the Balliol claim to the throne.

-When MacDonald and his men from Argyll and the Western Isles arrived at Bannockburn, Bruce is said to have greeted him warmly with the words, ‘is cunbhalach mo dhòchas annad - my hope is constant in thee.’
+According to later sources, when MacDonald and his men from Argyll and the Western Isles arrived at Bannockburn, Bruce greeted him warmly with the words, ‘is cunbhalach mo dhòchas annad - my hope is constant in thee.’

 Suspendisse blandit velit Integer laoreet placerat suscipit.
 Sed sodales scelerisque commodo.
 Nam porta cursus lectus.
 Proin nunc erat, gravida a facilisis quis, ornare id lectus.
 Proin consectetur nibh quis Integer laoreet placerat suscipit.
 Sed sodales scelerisque commodo.
 Nam porta cursus lectus.
 Proin nunc erat, gravida a facilisis quis, ornare id lectus.
 Proin consectetur nibh quis urna gravid urna gravid eget erat suscipit in malesuada odio venenatis.